eclipse/mraa/docs/building.md

 compiled so use this flag to force the target arch) `-DBUILDARCH=arm`

+You can also enable -Wall for gcc before running cmake by exporting your wanted CC flags to the CC env var
+  `export CC="gcc -Wall"`

 ## Dependencies continued

 You'll need at least SWIG version 3.0.2 and we recommend 3.0.5 to build the